vickypolishcuk/Project-6/README.md

 *Python..
 ML*

-Some experience with model ARIME
+Some experience with model ARIMA